pchalamet/InterviewCartPrototype/README.md

 * docker
 * powershell core

+Main solution file is `cart-prototype.sln` - this can either be built using `dotnet` or `VS Studio`.

 Run `build.ps1` to build, test and create docker images.
 Run `run.ps1` to run locally an Orleans silo, the WebApi and kick clients.